• Home

 • Terms of Use

-This website is made by a fan, for the fans—of Alien, one of the greatest films ever made (and certainly my favorite), and the ever-expanding universe it launched.
+This website is created by a fan, for the fans—of Alien, one of the greatest films ever made (and certainly my favorite), and the ever-expanding universe it launched.

-My goal is simple: to gather the best Alien universe-based content and merchandise I’ve discovered from around the web and share it all in one place—for critical insight, artistic appreciation, and pure enjoyment.
+My goal is simple: to gather the best content and merchandise related to the Alien franchise that I’ve discovered from around the web and share it all in one place—for critical insight, artistic appreciation, and pure enjoyment.
 Whether you’re a longtime fan or new to the franchise, I hope you’ll find something here that deepens your appreciation for Alien.

 If you’re looking to explore the original film, start with the Alien: Making the Film Pt 1 page.
-Want to understand the Xenomorph?
+Want to understand Xenomorph biology?
 Visit the Xenomorph Biology & Evolution page.
 Interested in deeper analysis?
-Check out Alien Analyses Pt 1 and Pt 2.
+Check out Alien film analysis Pt 1 and Pt 2.
 The incredible set design and effects can be explored here.

 If Aliens is your favorite (it’s my second favorite), it has its own dedicated section.
 Under Prequels & Sequels, you’ll find pages for Alien 3, Alien: Resurrection, Prometheus, Alien: Covenant, Alien: Romulus, AVP, AVP Requiem, and the TV series Alien: Earth.
 Under The Alien Universe, explore Xenomorph biology, creature types, Weyland-Yutani, timelines, and Alien short films.